Baystation12/Baystation12-Lore/Section-8.md

 ### What's the Universal Declaration of Rights?

-All right here, laid out for you: (link will be provided)
+All right here, laid out for you: [Universal Declaration of Rights](https://baystation12.net/lore/URoD)

 ### The Charter